 Kimora Lee Simmons Leissner announced today (March 8, 2019) she’s purchased back the Baby Phat name and is planning to relaunch the brand at retail sometime during summer 2019.

 Simmons Leissner didn’t say how much she paid for acquisition of the brand, but told WWD, “We had to hunt around to find it.”

-Encouraged by her two daughters, Ming Lee and Aoki Simmons, to take back on creative direction of the label, Leissner described the upcoming relaunch as “mainstream sportswear” for Millennials that will target the mid-tier retail customer.
-Leissner noted she had taken inspiration from her “amazing personal archive” for the collection, which will combine throwback and current style elements.
+Encouraged by her two daughters, Ming and Aoki Lee Simmons, to take back on creative direction of the label, Simmons described the upcoming relaunch as “mainstream sportswear” for Millennials that will target the mid-tier retail customer.
+Simmons Leissner noted she had taken inspiration from her “amazing personal archive” for the collection, which will combine throwback and current style elements.

 Since leaving Baby Phat, Simmons married former Golman Sacs executive Tim Leissner with whom she has a four-year-old son.
 She also has an eight-year-old son with Djimon Hounsou.